 The GSP Retroactivity Program is for individuals who have graduated within the program's ABET accredited period from a current QAP that held ABET accreditation at the time they graduated.
-Similarly to the GSP path, the GSP Retroactivity path allows applicants a waiver of the application fee and of the Safety Fundamentals exam.
+Similarly to the GSP path, the GSP Retroactivity path allows applicants a waiver of the application fee and of the ASP exam.

 GSP Time Limit

 GSPs must sit for and pass the Certified Safety Professional (CSP) examination within three years of the date on which they become eligible.

 Recently, the BCSP Board of Directors eliminated the Graduate Safety Practitioner 10-Year Rule which stated GSPs had to take the CSP exam within 10 years of their graduation date.